Dholydai/writerz-with-an-attitude/README.md

 Quality of key switches:

 Cherry MX switches have great quality.
 Never had a problem with them.
 I build all of my keyboards with Cherry switches.
+Less costly switches from other manufacturers that I have tried are not shaped consistantly.
+Those switches would not fit the tight tolerances of my case tops.

 Availability of keycap sets: